inbm/moodstocks-iphone-sdk/README.md

 	     It returns the barcode value and barcode type.
 	*   `scannerControllerDidCancel:`: this method is called when the end user decides to cancel the current scanner.

 Fore more details, please refer to the `sample/DemoApp` application that fully illustrates how to use the SDK.
+We have also a [detailed how-to article](https://github.com/Moodstocks/moodstocks-api/wiki/sdk-v2-how-it-works) that covers the SDK: don't miss it!

 For a complete overview please refer to the `MoodstocksSDK.h` header file.